A Practical Guide To The Best Digital Nomad Insurance (2026)

 🏆 Best Overall: Cigna Global – Allows full health coverage, including routine checkups and home visits (with some restrictions).

-💰 Best Budget Option: Genki (Explorer) – Covers emergency care and allows 6 weeks per 180 days in Canada.
+💰 Best Budget Option: Genki (Traveler) – Covers emergency care and allows 6 weeks per 180 days in Canada.

 🌎 Best Flexible Plan: SafetyWing – Covers short home visits and offers affordable rates for nomads.